prince98batra/testrepo/maven_SOP.md

 ```
 [INFO] BUILD SUCCESS
 ```
-- **Purpose:** Runs the full test lifecycle, including unit tests and integration tests, and validates the build.
+- **Purpose:** Runs full test lifecycle including integration tests.
-- **When to Use:** Use this command before the final deployment of the project to ensure that all components work together and the build is ready for release.
+- **When to Use:** To ensure the system works as a whole before deployment.

 ---